intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 Consequently, new implementations can be restricted to niche uses, where the problems arising from interoperability issues can be more closely managed.
+Restricting new implementations to narrow contexts also risks causing forks in the protocol.
+If implementations cannot interoperate, the chances of the addition of further incompatible changes is significant.

 This has a negative impact on the ecosystem of a protocol.
 New implementations are important in ensuring the continued viability of a protocol.
 New protocol